jialeiY/theDalek/dalekFoot/haha/README.md

 [#] 30.
 Refine RouteIntent [LOW priority]
 [ ] 31.
 TrajectoryIntent to get the resolution of a Route [ ] 32.
 Follow the Trajectory in real time
-[/] 33. check current trajectory generation
+[#] 33. check current trajectory generation
 [/] 34. generate all trajectory
+[ ] 35. generate bezier based on different start
+[ ] 36. generate bezier based on different curvature distribution